rds8rds/nsl_trainee_program/documentations/solid and design pattern.md

 > Proxy Design Pattern example

-Consider a scenario where your application needs to load and display images, and you want to optimize the image loading process.
-Loading images from disk or other external sources can be resource-intensive, especially if the images are large or stored remotely.
+Consider a scenario where your `application` needs to `load and display images`, and you want to `optimize` the `image loading process.` Loading images from disk or other external sources can be `resource-intensive`, especially if the images are` large or stored remotely.`

 ![Proxy example](https://github.com/rds8rds/nsl_trainee_program/blob/main/images/solid%20and%20design%20pattern/proxy-example.png?raw=true)

-> `1.
-Subject (Image Interface):`
+> **1. Subject (Image Interface):**

-The Image interface declares the common methods for displaying images, acting as a blueprint for both the real and proxy objects.
+The Image interface declares the `common methods` for displaying images, acting as a `blueprint` for both the `real and proxy objects`.
 In this design, it defines the display() method that both RealImage and ProxyImage must implement.
 This ensures a uniform interface for clients interacting with image objects.

 ```java
 // Subject